 Opted-out MAC Address: Opted-out MAC addresses, stored for the purposes of providing individuals the ability to opt-out of the data collection and processing, are stored indefinitely.

 De-Personalized Data: This data is stored as needed for ongoing data optimization and calibration.
-Storage will not extend beyond a ninety (90) day window.
-Customers may request a shorter time frame if need-be.
+Storage will never extend beyond a ninety (90) day window.

 De-identified Aggregated Metrics: These are stored as long as we have a business relation with the customer or data owner.